When you grow your own melons at home, you get to choose from a delicious array of options.

 If you have struggled with bringing melons to maturity in the past, put ‘Tweety’ on your list – the fruit of this cultivar ripens in just 60 to 70 days.

-You’ll find ’Tweety’ seeds available for purchase in packs of ten seeds at Botanical Interests.
+You’ll find ’Tweety’ seeds available for purchase in packs of 25 seeds at Walmart.

 If you have a bit more wiggle room in your growing season, you might want to choose a mid-season cultivar.
 These varieties will produce ripe melons in 85-95 days.